viegin/Master-DSGE-models/README.md

 # Master-DSGE-models
-Dynare Codel for DSGE Models used in the Macro-Master course
+Dynare Codes for DSGE Models used in the Macro-Master course